Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Global Symbolic Calculus on a and b

-We first apply the general theory developed so far to construct para-differetial calculus on $\mathbb{S}^2$, the standard 2-sphere.
+We apply the general theory developed so far to construct para-differetial calculus on $\mathbb{S}^2$, the standard 2-sphere.
 Although $\mathbb{S}^2$ cannot be endowed with a Lie group structure, it still inherits a symbolic calculus as $\SU(2)$-homogeneous space in a simple manner.
 The para-differential calculus on $\mathbb{S}^2$ will be constructed in this way.
-We start by formulating a global symbolic calculus on $\SU(2)$, then passing to $\mathbb{S}^2$.
-The exposition largely follows the account of Ruzhansky-Turunen-Wirth \cite{RT2009}, \cite{RT2013}, \cite{RTW2014}.
+We start by formulating a global symbolic calculus on $\SU(2)$, and then pass to $\mathbb{S}^2$.